amdonatusprince/spacetar-on-oasis/README.md

-# Spacetar - an accessible, incentive-driven, decentralized social forum powered by community engagement
+# Spacetar

-Earn reward tokens by actively participating and engaging
+### A SocialFI forum dApp that allows users to earn reward tokens by actively participating and engaging in the community

 ![Spacetar Homepage](https://github.com/amdonatusprince/spacetar-on-opBNB/blob/main/src/assets/homepage.png)